-"When we got to our local hospital, they recognized right away that they didn't have the staff for something this serious - so they called in Flight for Life and we were flown to Children's Colorado," Roxana said.
+"When we got to our local hospital, they recognized right away that they didn't have the staff for something this serious - so they called an emergency flight and we were flown to Children's Colorado," Roxana said.
 "In that helicopter was the first time I heard Cash's condition described as critical.
 We were petrified."

 By the time Cash arrived at the Emergency Department at Children's Colorado at midnight, the staph-pneumonia infection had caused severe destruction of the lining in his airways, which meant there was no way of getting air in or out and little oxygen in his blood.
 Cash also had signs of triple organ failure in his heart, lungs and kidneys.

 To help support his heart circulation and lung function, doctors recommended ECMO, a machine used to oxygenate Cash's blood and help his heart and lungs recover.
 Cash was connected to the ECMO machine (which circulates a portion of blood outside of the body to get oxygen) for 75 days - the longest ever at Children's Colorado.
 Learn more about how ECMO works.

 "Cash has the 'honor' of being the patient longest maintained on ECMO at our hospital," said Vivek Balasubramaniam, MD, one of Cash's doctors from the Pediatric Heart Lung Center.
 "This is a big deal because every day a patient is on ECMO, we have to keep his blood from clotting in the machine.
 If blood clots form in the circuit, complications can lead to a high risk for stroke or even death."